ryantd42/NY-Legislative-Git/2023/A6599A-2023/bill.md

   ___________

- Introduced by M. of A. REYES, WOERNER, WEPRIN, DICKENS, SEAWRIGHT, HEVE- SI,  McDONOUGH, OTIS, EPSTEIN, BURDICK, GLICK, DINOWITZ -- Multi-Spon- sored by -- M. of A. TAGUE -- read once and referred to the  Committee on Mental Health
+ Introduced by M. of A. REYES, WOERNER, WEPRIN, DICKENS, SEAWRIGHT, HEVE- SI,  McDONOUGH,  OTIS,  EPSTEIN,  BURDICK,  GLICK, DINOWITZ, SIMONE -- Multi-Sponsored by -- M. of A. TAGUE -- read once and referred to  the Committee  on  Mental Health -- recommitted to the Committee on Mental Health in accordance  with  Assembly  Rule  3,  sec.
+2  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN  ACT  to  establish  an LGBT youth and young adult suicide prevention task force; and provides for the repeal of such provisions upon  expi- ration thereof
+ AN  ACT  to establish an LGBTQ+ youth and young adult suicide prevention task force; and providing for the repeal of such provisions upon expi- ration thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-LGBT youth and young adult suicide prevention  task  force.
+LGBTQ+ youth and young adult suicide prevention task force.
- (a)  There  is hereby created the lesbian, gay, bisexual and transgender (LGBT) youth and young adult suicide prevention task force  to  examine, evaluate  and  determine  how  to  improve  mental  health  and  suicide prevention for New York's LGBT youth and young  adults  up  to  age  24, consisting  of  nine  members,  each  to serve until two years after the effective date of this act.
+ (a) There is hereby created the lesbian, gay, bisexual, transgender, and queer+  (LGBTQ+)  youth and young adult suicide prevention task force to examine, evaluate and determine how to improve mental health and suicide prevention for New York's LGBTQ+ youth and young adults up  to  age  24, consisting  of  seven  members,  each to serve until two years after the effective date of this act.
-  (b)(1) Such members shall be appointed as follows: three member  shall be  appointed  by  the  governor;  two members shall be appointed by the temporary president of the senate; two members shall be appointed by the speaker of the assembly; one member shall be appointed by  the  minority leader of the assembly; and one member shall be appointed by the minori- ty leader of the senate.
+  (b)(1) Such members shall be appointed as follows: one member shall be appointed by the governor; two members shall be appointed by the  tempo- rary  president  of  the  senate;  two members shall be appointed by the speaker of the assembly; and two  members  shall  be  appointed  by  the commissioner  of health.
 Appointments shall be made within sixty days of the effective date of this act.
 Vacancies in the  task  force  shall  be filled in the same manner provided for original appointments.
-  (2) All appointees shall  have  expertise  in  fields  or  disciplines related  to  mental health and knowledge related to LGBT youth and young adults.
+  (2)  All  appointees  shall  have  expertise  in fields or disciplines related to mental health and knowledge related to LGBTQ+ youth and young adults.
 All appointments  shall  be  coordinated  to  ensure  geographic representation from the entire state.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD00465-04-4
+ A. 6599--A  2

   (3)  The  task force shall be chaired by the governor's appointee.
 The task force shall elect a vice-chair and other  necessary  officers  from among all appointed members.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00465-03-3
- A. 6599  2

   (4)  A  majority  of  the  members  of  the task force in office shall constitute a quorum for the transaction of business or the  exercise  of any  power or function of the task force.
 An act, determination or deci-